GormTheWyrm/pwa-homework/README.md

 This application was mostly designed by Trilogy Education Services.
 I just connected the Indexed DB code as part of a class assignment.

+## current issues
+need to figure out a service worker and web manifest...
+...check week 18 lecture for how to make a service worker.js and a web manifest ...23_miniproject(?) for info... and watch video